kandsten/ha-heatmap-card/README.md

 <br clear="both"/>

 ## Installation
-This module is not yet available in HACS or widely advertised; if you're reading this, chances are that I told you about it directly.
+This module is not yet available in HACS or widely advertised; if you're reading this, chances are that I told you about it directly in some fashion.

 For now, you need to install it manually: